 The Bottom Line About Shapa

-We didn’t test any of these models ourselves, but based on what we learned above, we can see that the ‘right’ smart scale depends on a unique combination of your goals, needs, preferences, and budget.
+Based on what we learned above, we can see that the ‘right’ smart scale depends on a unique combination of your goals, needs, preferences, and budget.

 But if you know your primary concern when trying to stay healthy involves frustration and demotivation caused by ‘scale anxiety,’ then it certainly seems like Shapa’s display-free model and in-depth data analysis could feasibly help improve your chances of success.

 The company also supports the system with a 15-day refund policy, so you won’t lose much more than a bit of time and return S&H charges if it doesn’t meet your needs.